taylorham/lint-staged/README.md

 Now change a few files, `git add` some of them to your commit and try to `git commit` them.

-And this is how it looks like in action:
+This is how it looks in action:

 <p align="center">
   <img src="./screenshots/lint-staged-prettier.gif" alt="lint-staged with prettier example"